dujanhung/evtsbx-api-doc/lua/es_Player.md

 the player camera position in world coordinate, including seat's camera. use XYZ convention.

 >[!TIP]
->by default, player camera position would have an offset of 4 blocks upwards. this fact would be useful to detect if player were entering the seat in orbit mode.
+>by default, player camera position would have an offset of 4 blocks upwards, which would be useful to detect if player were entering the seat in orbit mode.